JMcKaay/First-HTML-Build/README.md

 # First-HTML-Build
-First webpage made solely on HTML includes JS on button click
+First webpage made with HTML with inline Css .
+Includes JS on button click.